 You need to be married for at least a year before you can get divorced.

 If your marriage breaks down and you want to get divorced, you need to prove to the court that your marriage has ‘irretrievably broken down’.
 This is the only legal ground for divorce in England and Wales.

 Grounds for divorce

-The person who starts the process of getting a divorce is known as the ‘petitioner’.
+The person who starts the process of getting a divorce is known as the ‘applicant’.
 The other party is the ‘respondent’.
-The petitioner must prove that the marriage has broken down by establishing that one of the following facts has taken place:
+The applicant must prove that the marriage has broken down by establishing that one of the following facts has taken place:

 - Unreasonable behaviour

 - Desertion (for a minimum of two years)

 Unreasonable behaviour is the most common grounds for divorce, and covers a range of complaints, such as a lack of financial or emotional support.
 Adultery is one of the top reasons couples in England and Wales apply for a divorce.
 One in seven divorces is granted on the grounds of adultery.

 When divorce applications are presented based on the other three grounds (desertion or separation with/without consent) then the timescale to divorce is much longer.

 Our family and divorce lawyers are based in: